Architecture of New York City: Late 20th century

+In 1961, the Pennsylvania Railroad unveiled plans to tear down the old Penn Station and replace it with a new Madison Square Garden and office building complex.
+Organized protests were aimed at preserving the McKim, Mead & White-designed structure completed in 1910, widely considered a masterpiece of the Beaux-Arts style and one of the architectural jewels of New York City.
+Despite these efforts, demolition of the structure began in October 1963.
+The loss of Penn Station—called "an act of irresponsible public vandalism" by historian Lewis Mumford—led directly to the enactment in 1965 of a local law establishing the New York City Landmarks Preservation Commission, which is responsible for preserving the "city's historic, aesthetic, and cultural heritage".
+The historic preservation movement triggered by Penn Station's demise has been credited with the retention of some one million structures nationwide, including over 1,000 in New York City.
+In 2017, a multibillion-dollar rebuilding plan was unveiled to restore the historic grandeur of Penn Station, in the process of upgrading the landmark's status as a critical transportation hub.

 The MetLife Building, formerly the Pan Am Building, was the largest commercial office building in the world when it opened on March 7, 1963.
 It stands directly north of Grand Central Terminal.

-The World Trade Center's twin towers were the city's tallest buildings from 1973 until their destruction in the September 11 attacks.
-The towers rose 1,368 feet (417 m) and 1,362 feet (415 m) respectively, both 110 floors.
-The North Tower's 360 foot antenna housed most of the city's communications, while the South Tower was home to a popular observation deck.
-They were the tallest buildings in the world until Chicago's 1,454-foot Sears Tower was completed in 1974.
+The former Twin Towers of the World Trade Center were located in Lower Manhattan.
+At 1368 and 1362 ft, the 110-story buildings were the world's tallest from 1972 until they were surpassed by the construction of the Willis Tower in 1974 (formerly known as the Sears Tower, located in Chicago).
+One World Trade Center, a replacement for the Twin Towers of the World Trade Center, is currently the tallest building in the Western Hemisphere.

 Citigroup Center is a 59-story office tower located at 53rd Street and Lexington Avenue in Midtown Manhattan.
 It is considered one of the most important post-war skyscrapers to be in erected in New York City.
 The striking design of the steeply slanted roof, the sleek aluminum-clad facade, and its base on four stilts over a church also on the site made the skyscraper an instant architectural icon.
 The sloping roof houses the building's mechanical and ventilation systems.
 The designers settled on an aluminum-clad facade to reduce the weight load on the building's foundation and support structures, since its entire weight would be supported by stilts.
 To prevent swaying, a "tuned mass damper" was later added on the roof.